Smart Data Portfolios: A Governance Framework for AI Training Data: Sectoral Illustration: Telecom as a Multi-Service AI Platform

 The three cases discussed above illustrate a natural risk gradient across telecom AI deployments: financial decisions impose the tightest governance bands, personalized services require moderate constraints, and engineering applications operate under lighter oversight.
 Table~\ref{tab:telecom-summary} summarizes how distinct governance priorities translate into different portfolio structures.

-As the table shows, SDPs can provide the telecom sector with increased governance discipline analogous to the well established financial supervision frameworks.
+As the table shows, SDPs provide a structured governance discipline that links regulatory objectives to operational data selection decisions.
 They can also improve explainability by bridging the gap between high-level regulatory principles and operational data selection.
 Although illustrated in telecom, the same governance logic extends to any domain where heterogeneous data categories carry differentiated risk, including finance, insurance, health, logistics, and mobility services.